rafalbraun/flask-secure-session-based-app/README.md

 ## Flask Secure App
 This app is template flask app that provides account login, registration, password reset, account activation.
 It uses 'TimedJSONWebSignatureSerializer' from 'itsdangerous' for time limited token generation.
+There is a separate model entity for holding session data.
+It allows to gather information about logged users, history of sessions and more importantly to forcibly invalidate all cookies in case any of them get "stolen".

 ## Setup
 ```